 Currently, hydrogels are the most promising materials in polymer and materials science.
 Due to their soft and tissue-like properties and high water content, hydrogels have a wide range of applications, such as in tissue engineering and wound dressings.
 Agricultural hydrogels are characterized by excellent stability, high transparency, and low cost, and can be used as plant cultivation substrates.

 As a hydrophilic substrate with high water content, agricultural hydrogels have unique quasi-solid properties that can directly provide water, air, and nutrients to plants.
-Moreover, this hydrogel for plants are easy to produce and modify, affordable, thermally stable, and biodegradable.
+Moreover, this hydrogel for plants is easy to produce and modify, affordable, thermally stable, and biodegradable.
 Therefore, it can be a good plant cultivation substrate.
-Additionally, hydrogels exhibit unparalleled advantages, especially when compared to traditional soil and soilless substrates.
+Additionally, hydrogels for plants exhibit unparalleled advantages, especially when compared to traditional soil and soilless substrates.

 Porous Substrates: Porous media can expand the root system's utilization of oxygen and water under heterogeneous conditions, stimulate plant physiological conditions, and promote plant growth.
 Therefore, this is a simple and effective way to overcome the limitations of non-porous gels.
 Various methods have been used to prepare porous cultivation substrates.